SujayGouda/finding-lanes/README.md

 # finding-lanes

 Introduction :
-Python script that detects 2D lanes out of road in real-time of an Image or video source
+Python script that detects 2D lanes out of of an Image or video source of road in real-time

 Execution :
 Replace "test_video_or_image" with "your_image.jpeg" / "your_video.mp4"